 Portland drink aficionados have long considered themselves lucky to find a seat at the bar of “Tommy Tweed.”
 A heartfelt moniker for a spirits explorer with an affinity for fine fabrics, the magnanimous Tommy Klus has held command at the city’s best bars and restaurants for the last two decades, building cocktails and bar programs at Bluehour, Teardrop, Kask, La Moule, and the Multnomah Whiskey Library.

-This year, the whisky wizard will welcome an addition to his liquor legacy with the opening of Scotch Lodge, his first foray into sole proprietorship.
+Here in 2019, the whisky wizard will welcome an addition to his liquor legacy with the opening of Scotch Lodge, his first foray into sole proprietorship.
 Settling into the former basement space of beloved Biwa, the new bar will feature an extensive collection of spirits as well as a menu developed by Klus’s co-partner in La Moule, award-winning chef Aaron Barnett.
 Building on the history and spirits knowledge of its owner, guests will also have the opportunity to join the Scotch Lodge Whisky Club, for an additional level of connection and education.

 “However, it won’t be tied to reservations,” Klus notes.